top of page

 DAY 16: TO AL ULA (UNESCO)

 After breakfast we depart Medina by coach.
 Our first stop is at the oasis of Khaybar and the site of the ancient Jewish mountain fortress of Qamos.
 Considered to be the "Masada” of Arabia, and once home to a Jewish Tribe known as the Band Nadir.
-This mountain redoubt was the scene of an epic battle in the 7th century.
-Afterwards, we continue on to the Radwan viewpoint for a scenic view, followed by a walk through the palm trees along the Oasis Heritage Trail.
-We continue on to Al Ula.
-On arrival in Al Ula we will transfer to our hotel.
+This mountain site was the scene of an epic battle in the 7th century.
+Afterwards, we continue on to the Radwan viewpoint for a scenic view.
+(At this time, Khaybar is closed and off limits.
+We will visit this site once it is open again.
+In the meantime, we will visit White Mountain, an impressive dormant volcano).

 Overnight in Al Ula